Bronchitis

 Why It Happens

 Bronchitis arises due to factors affecting the Respiratory System.
 Respiratory conditions commonly result from infections, allergens, pollutants, or abnormal immune responses affecting the airways and lung tissue.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Bronchitis.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors